awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-managing-permissions.md

 When using KMS encryption, `kms:CreateGrant` permission is required for volume encryption and `kms:GenerateDataKey` permission is needed for output data encryption\.
 For reading encrypted input \(as when the input data is already encrypted by Amazon S3\), `kms:Decrypt` permission is required\.
 The IAM role needs to give these permissions as needed\.
 However, if the key is from a different account than is currently being used, the KMS key policy for that kms key must also give these permissions to the data access role for the job\.

-## Permissions Required to Use the Amazon Comprehend Console<a name="auth-console-permissions"></a>
+## Permissions required to use the Amazon Comprehend console<a name="auth-console-permissions"></a>

 The permissions reference table lists the Amazon Comprehend API operations and shows the required permissions for each operation\.
-For more information, about Amazon Comprehend API permissions, see [Amazon Comprehend API Permissions: Actions, Resources, and Conditions Reference](comprehend-api-permissions-ref.md)\.
+For more information, about Amazon Comprehend API permissions, see [Amazon Comprehend API permissions: Actions, resources, and conditions reference](comprehend-api-permissions-ref.md)\.

 To use the Amazon Comprehend console, you need to grant permissions for the actions shown in the following policy: